iqm-finland/cortex-cli/README.rst

 If the tokens file exists, ``cortex auth status`` will report whether the corresponding token manager daemon is running.
-It will also print the time of the last successful refresh request, and how much time is left until current tokens are expired.
+It will also print the time of the last successful refresh request, and how much time is left until current tokens expire.

 See ``cortex auth status --help`` for more details.